-The pat gene derived from Streptomyces viridochromogens confers tolerance to herbicides containing glufosinate-ammonium.
-This stacked GM maize contains two gene cassettes containing pat genes (achieved by crossing events 1507 and 59122).
-The dossier reports an increased total expression, i.e. an increase in PAT protein content (table 11, p.78).
-Glufosinate-ammonium belongs to a class of herbicides that is banned in Norway and in EU (except for a limited use on apples) due to both acute and chronic effects on mammals including humans.
+The pat gene derived from Streptomyces viridochromogens confers tolerance to herbicides containing glufosinate-ammonium, a class of herbicides that is banned in Norway and in EU (except a limited use on apples) due to both acute and chronic health effects on mammals including humans.
 Studies have shown that glufosinate-ammonium is harmful by inhalation, ingestion and skin contact.
 Serious health risks may result from exposure over time.
 Observations of patients poisoned by glufosinate-ammonium have found that acute exposure causes convulsions, circulatory and respiratory problems, amnesia and damages to the central nervous system (CNS) (Watanabe 1998).
-Chronic exposure in mice has been shown to cause spatial memory loss, changes to certain brain regions, and autism-like traits in offspring (Calas et al., 2008, Laugeray et al., 2014).
 According to EFSA, the use of glufosinate-ammonium will lead to farm workers being exposed to herbicide levels that exceed acceptable exposure levels during application.